 - Eliminate unnecessary processes/activities: Often we see that companies do things simply because “we-have-always-done-it-this-way” without asking themselves if an activity adds value or is even required.
 Identifying these activities and eliminating them can lead to significant process improvements.
 Examples of such activities can be the creation of unnecessary reports, the collection of unnecessary data, or the population of unnecessary data into systems.

 - Decrease Operations inventory: Excessive inventory typically leads to increased costs often in the form of accommodating for extra storage, management of that inventory, and any resources tied up in the inventory itself (e.g. costs of inventory items).
 Decreasing inventory means, as a rule, lower Operational costs.
 An extreme, the most efficient approach is called just-in-time and has its origins in manufacturing.
 This approach ensures zero inventory and makes sure that all components are available exactly as they are needed.
-In service industries, this approach still holds—think about mountains of envelops, and marketing collateral etc. that are sitting and waiting to be sent to the client.
+In service industries, this approach still holds — think about mountains of envelopes and marketing collateral that are sitting and waiting to be sent to the client.

 - Reduce waiting times: Waiting times are very often a by-product of long back-office / Operations processes.
 Streamlining processes, as described in previous points, can dramatically reduce waiting times.

-- Reduce transport times: From reduction of walking distances between various Operations teams on the floor, to a decrease in driving distance between various physical locations, there are many ways in which you can utilize this lever to find efficiencies.
-Tools like “Spaghetti charts”, value stream mapping, and footprint assessments allow businesses to gain insights into this efficiency lever.
+- Reduce transport times: From reducing the walking distances between various Operations teams on the floor to decreasing the driving distance between various physical locations, there are many ways you can utilize this lever to find efficiencies.
+Tools like “Spaghetti charts,” value stream mapping, and footprint assessments allow businesses to gain insights into this efficiency lever.

 - Bundle activities: Bundling together similar activities can lead to more efficient processing as increased scale leads to decreased costs.
 Examples of activities that can be bundled are data entry, certain checks, first-level support for simple inquiries, simple processing such as glass claims in car insurance.